ciselab/Lampion/Experiments/CodeBert_CodeToText/grid-experiment/README.md

 ## Intended Workflow

 1. Setup your Env & Get the (cleaned but unaltered) Data
-2. Adjust the grid_config to your liking
+2. Adjust the sample_configuration to your liking
 3. run `main.py` as above
 4. ship to servers
 5. run `replicator.sh`